 The right price can either make or break your contest, so think wisely, just because it’s free doesn’t mean it’ll attract a big crowd.
 Most of all, be sure to pick a prize that aligns with your brand, to ward off the wrong group.

 A spa hosting a giveaway with a motorcycle for a prize won’t attract longer-term spa-goers.
-Instead, offer prizes like this:
+Instead, use prize ideas like this:

 - Free Massage Sessions